About the Loki Foundation

 Josh Jessop-Smith is the co-founder of the Loki Project and a communications specialist with extensive experience in the Film, TV, and Video production industries.
 He offers strategic planning to LAG Foundation in regards to public communications and media relations.

 Josh is helping to advance blockchain and decentralised networking research within Australia and is also a member of Digital Rights Watch, which is a charity organisation that strategically defends digital rights of internet users.

 As an educator, Chris helps both individuals and businesses in the industry protect themselves against malicious actors.

 Chris was also one of the Founding Directors of the Loki Foundation, helping with the initial set up, operations of the entity and assisting in obtaining charity status.

+Jason has a background in Economics and Computer Science, with experience merging the two disciplines in computational modelling of economic activity at the post-graduate level.
 Jason believes that in order to flourish a society must allow for both strong privacy and strong openness: strong privacy freely available to the individual, strong openness in the behaviour of institutions that govern and affect the lives of individuals.
-He opposes attempts to centralise and control dissemination of knowledge and information, particularly where such control is made mandatory through political or social pressure.
+He opposes attempts to centralise and control dissemination of knowledge and information, particularly where such control is made mandatory through political, social, or economic pressure.

 Michael is a Partner in Piper Alderman’s Blockchain Group based in Sydney.
 He is a firm believer in the power of blockchain to deliver new ways of technology to a wider audience, with greater trust and security.